x7lex/corecord/README.md

-# Corecord Bot 🤖
+# 🤖 CoreCord

-Corecord is designed to be the backbone of any modern Discord bot, designed for simplicity, flexibility, and ease of extension.
+CoreCord is the foundation for any Discord bot, offering helpful utilities that make bot development simpler and more user-friendly.
 ---

 ## 📁 Project Structure